wwweiwei/Pre-CoFactv2-AAAI-2023/README.md

 - Previous verion of our model: [Pre_CoFactv1](https://github.com/wywyWang/Multi-Modal-Fact-Verification-2021)

 ## Task
-A multimodality clssification task, which we should find out support, insufficient-evidence and refute between given claims and documents.
+A multimodality clssification task, where the goal is to detect support, insufficient-evidence and refute between given claims and documents.

 ## Usage
 - Train model